- Resume Tips

 Bolstered

-This is particularly applicable if you’re applying for a role in information technology, project management, programming, or business intelligence.
+Possessing technical experience and job-specific skills is vital for success in roles related to information technology, project management, programming, or business intelligence.

-When showcasing technical skills on your professional resume or CV, consider using words like these:
+When showcasing technical skills on your resume or CV, consider using the following action verbs:

 -